DIYbiosphere/sphere/docs/intro/overview.md

 title: Overview of the DIYbiosphere
 ---

-_In this section we give a general overview of the entire project by answering some questions._
+_In this section we give a general overview of the entire project_

-**_What is it?_**
 The DIYbiosphere is a participatory project to create a database of Do-It-Yourself Biology (DIYbio) initiatives from all over the world.

-**_What is the purpose?_**
+It has two main goals.
 One is to have a shared and common platform for the DIYbio community; to increase visibility of initiatives and connect people and ideas in all its possibilities.
-Two is to gather data about the DIYbio community; to map and visualize it in all its diversity across time and space in the hopes that we may learn more about the movement and its futures.
+And two is to gather data about the DIYbio community; to map and visualize it in all its diversity across time and space in the hopes that we may learn more about the movement and its futures.

+The project is completely open(-source); anyone can access the database on our website: [sphere.diybio.org], and contribute to it in our repository: [DIYbiosphere/sphere] on GitHub.
+The project relies on the work of volunteer contributors to maintain the database (write entries) and manage the development of the project.
+The development is directed by members of the [DIYbiosphere organization] in GitHub.
+[Join in] and get involved! :dancers:

 **_How did it start?_**
-The project was proposed as a way to gather and share the rough data on DIYbio labs being collected by PhD student Gabriela Sanchez (@sabgaby) as part of her research.
-The project was backed by the [Citizen Sciences] research team at the University of Geneva and by the [DIYbio.org] network.

 **_What does it contribute?_**
 The database will replace the list of DIYbio labs indexed in the [Local] section in the DIYbio.org website as a more accurate and distributed way of cataloguing DIYbio labs and other initiatives.
 We also envision the project as a reference point for journalists, academics, governmental agencies, and so on.